H3arttt/info-abt-me-byi-/README.md

     * I like rarepair ships
     * I rarely ship characters so there are only a few that I like: Dottolone, DottoZhu, ZhongZhu, Flauma, Seras x Bernadotte, BeiGuang, JeanLuc, JeaLisa, argenthill, PriceField.
     * I don't view the ships that I like in a sexual way.
 For me, they're more about emotional and intellectual intimacy, like talking with each other, trusting one another, feeling comfortable enough to be vulnerable, and sharing quiet moments.
-    * I dislike: Zhongchi, Varflins, Kavetham, any ship with Integra or Alucard, CynoNari, any ship with Neuvillette.
+    * I dislike: Zhongchi, Varflins, Kavetham, any ship with Integra or Alucard, CynoNari, any ship with Neuvillette, Lawren.
     * If I didn't mention any other ships, then I simply don't ship them, or I'm neutral about them.
 (Obviously, I don't support any proships)